 Companies have the option of enrolling as a member in the Center Smart Sensing Systems no matter which sector the company operates in.
 They will have access to the scientific expertise of the associated research institutes at RWTH Aachen University, best practice solutions within the community, and will collaborate in consortial and bilateral projects.
 Joint research and development within industry consortia allow participating companies to join their know-how and share costs.
 Enrolled members furthermore have the option of participating with their own products in system demonstrators.
 That allows them to integrate their own intelligent components, measurement equipment etc. in a demonstrator on system level to display their functionality.

-The start of all projects is planned for Q1 2022.
 At the launch of the center, all interested parties can participate in these consortium projects at a special price.